Frequently asked questions

 In theAbout Box, click the Check for Updates button and you’ll be taken to the Update dialog.
 Here you’ll be notified if there is an update available for your plugin.
 Click the checkbox to enable to disable automatic version checks.
 You can also change the number of days between version checks.
 Clicking Not Now will apply any changes you may have made to the update settings, without downloading anything.
 Click Get Update to download the newest version of your plugin.
 It does this by opening your browser and downloading to your default download folder.

 Why do the plugins require an internet connection?

 Beginning with version 16 of Graffix licensed plugins, an internet connection is required to change your activation status and, for all plugins including freeware, to check for software updates.
 Please be assured that this requirement is to make the licensing process fair and flexible, as well as to make availability of updates known to users.
 Anonymous data is periodically verified to improve the online experience for the user by catching bugs or inefficiencies in the website, but under no circumstances will your personal information be gathered or sold to others.
 Never ever.

 A plugin doesn't load, or crashes Illustrator on launch.

 The most common cause of this is a mis-matched plugin.
 For example, a Windows plugin won’t load on a Mac, and a CC plugin won’t load in CS6.
 Perhaps the plugin isn’t installed in the proper directory (the locations are listed in the installation section above).
-If you’ve verified the plugin platform, version, and location, and it still doesn’t seem to load, please contact rj-graffix support for help.
+If you’ve verified the plugin platform, version, and location, and it still doesn’t seem to load, perhaps it did load, but doesn’t appear where you expect to find it.
+Please check the next section and, if that doesn’t solve the problem, please contact rj-graffix support for help.